The Best Surety Bond Companies for 2026

 As mentioned in the previous section, surety bonds and insurance are distinct products that both address different forms of risk that may take place in a business transaction.
 This is true for construction as well, so it is important to recognize how surety bonds and insurance look different in the construction industry.

-The surety bond arrangement distributes risk differently.
-If a contractor violates the terms of their contract or fails to perform in some way, the surety may advance the payment for an obligee’s claim.
-However, the surety bond issuer will ultimately collect the full amount of the payment from the contractor.
-This means that a construction bond primarily protects the financial interests of the obligee, who is frequently the project owner but may also be a primary contractor who sets bond requirements for a subcontractor or supplier.
+The surety bond arrangement is a three-party risk-mitigation agreement.
+If a contractor violates the terms of their contract or fails to perform, the surety ensures the obligee’s interests are protected, often by paying the claim or arranging for the completion of the work.
+However, unlike insurance, the surety bond issuer will ultimately collect the full amount of the loss—including the claim settlement and all associated legal or investigation fees—from the contractor.
+This means that while both products provide protection, a construction bond specifically guarantees the contractor’s performance to the obligee, who is frequently the project owner but may also be a primary contractor who sets bond requirements for a subcontractor or supplier.

 The Most Common Types of Construction Bonds